 History of Weedon Island Preserve

 The history of this 3,190-acre nature preserve goes back thousands of years.
 The original inhabitants of the island were members of the Timucuan and Manasota tribes, ancestors of the Seminole Tribe of Florida.
 Artifacts from these indigenous peoples have been found from as early as 5000 B.C.
 The Weedon Island Preserve also houses the Cultural and Natural History Center, which offers classes on the Preserve ecosystem and exhibits about Florida’s ancient people and cultures.
 Today, the Weedon Island Preserve is focused on the protection of the area’s natural and cultural resources.

 Things to Do

-It’s easy to spend a day admiring the sun-kissed landscapes and enchanting blue waters of the bay.
+It’s easy to spend a day admiring the sun-kissed landscapes and enchanting teal waters of Tampa Bay.
 There’s plenty of outdoor activities your whole family will love at Weedon Island Preserve!

-Over half a dozen trails weave their way through the Preserve, so there’s a perfect way for everyone to experience the park.
+More than half a dozen trails weave their way through the Preserve, so there’s a perfect way for everyone to experience the park.
 The Interpretive Trail is a local favorite, highlighting the importance of coastal ecosystems and increasing awareness of the species that live here.
 Weedon Island Preserve also rents out backpacks filled with suggested activities and field guides so that you can get the most out of your trip.
 It's not unusual to see a green snake or Florida frogs from the elevated boardwalk, and the observation tower gives you a birds-eye view of Tampa Bay and Weedon Island.